underlay/underworld/prov-schemas/README.md

 ### collection `same_recipe/`

-This scenario is for named graphs consisting of multiple versions of the same recipe, for example, 3 different versions of Okonomiyaki.
+This scenario is for named graphs consisting of multiple versions of the same recipe (a recipe with the same name, by different authors, rather than three revisions of a recipe by one author): here, 3 different versions of _Okonomiyaki_.
 In this instance, the meta-schema describes *how* each of these graphs was generated, while the source and authorship information is stored in the data-schema.

 ### merging collections